 SUPPORTING YOUR COLLEGE STUDENT

-Counselors provide listening, support and problem-solving to help your student succeed.
-It is understandable that you may wish to be involved when your son or daughter seeks counseling, but confidentiality does not permit such involvement without the consent of the student.
-Often, the best source of information for parents about the counseling process is the student.
-Beyond that, if more information is desired, the student must sign a written release specifically permitting us to communicate with you.
+College can be a big step for students and family members alike.
+We've created this section to provide information about the transitions students and families face when children leave for college.
+If your student is having difficulty adjusting to college you can encourage them to schedule an appointment with Counseling Services.
+You may find it helpful to have some basic information about the resources available to your student and to direct them to these.
+It is understandable that you may wish to be involved when your child seeks counseling, but confidentiality does not permit such involvement without the consent of the student.
+If more information is desired, the student must sign a written release specifically permitting us to communicate with you.
 While it is not legal or ethical for counselors to provide parents with information that a student reveals in counseling, parents are welcome to call a counselor and provide us with feedback or share concerns about their child.

-Stress and time management
+- Stress and time management

-Anxiety and depression
+- Anxiety and depression

-Homesickness or loneliness
+- Homesickness or loneliness

-Problems with alcohol and other drugs
+- Problems with alcohol and other drugs

-Cultural or sexual identity concerns
+- Cultural or sexual identity concerns

 - Poor body image

 - Loss of a loved one

-Sexual or physical abuse/assault
+- Sexual or physical abuse/assault

-Goal-setting and decision-making skills
+- Goal-setting and decision-making skills

-Addressing personal difficulties that are interfering with academic progress
+- Addressing personal difficulties that are interfering with academic progress

-Coping with a personal crisis
+- Coping with a personal crisis

 - Transition Year is an online resource center to help parents and students focus on emotional health before, during and after the college transition.
-Whether you are looking for tips on managing stress once on campus, or want guidance in making a smooth transition for your student dealing with an issue like depression or being homesick, theTransition Year site has the tools and information you need.
+Whether you are looking for tips on managing stress once on campus, or want guidance in making a smooth transition for your student dealing with an issue like depression or being homesick, the Transition Year site has the tools and information you need.